 Students will be required (as a homework assignment) to do research on the internet about a specific topic and bring the research into class.
 These research projects will be due every unit and should be between 200 and 300 words.

 Lab Reports

-The following is the format expected for all of your lab reports.
+The following is the format expected for all of your lab reports, with points in parentheses.
 Lab reports will be due exactly one week from when the lab is completed.